 Where to buy your Wi-Fi + Cellular iPad

-While you certainly can order your iPad through an AT&T, Verizon, Sprint, or T-Mobile store, be prepared to have the Apple SIM locked — or disabled entirely, in Verizon's case — to the carrier you chose to buy an iPad from.
+While you certainly can order your iPad through an AT&T, Verizon, Sprint, or T-Mobile store, be prepared to have the included Apple SIM in your nano-SIM slot automatically locked to the carrier you chose to buy an iPad from.
 (Save for the iPad Pro models, whose embedded Apple SIM is exempt from being locked down.)

 Choose a cellular data plan

 Once you've picked up your iPad and any appropriate SIM cards, it's time to choose your plan.
 The big U.S. carriers offer several data options for iPad users; here's the gist.